I’ve tried almost every harness recommended for Dachshunds and I have top favorites – one for casual use and and for hiking.

 One negative thing to point out about the harness is that, to close the Velcro strap, you need to pass the side with the slot in it over the metal D-ring.

-The tags are too big to pass through the hole.
-That means that I have to remove the tags, put the harness on, and re-attach the tags each time.
+The tags are too big to pass through the hole, which means I have to remove the tags, put the harness on, and re-attach the tags each time.

 I use a small Rubit clip to make the tags easy to take on and off and don’t really think about it anymore though.